ambroiselebs/api-server/README.md

 ### Create a controller

-If you are running on a windows os, you can use `createController.bat` perhaps, look at the exemple given
+If you are running on a windows os, you can use `createController.bat [Name of your controller]` perhaps, look at the exemple given

 ### Configure the server